Shiro Dashi vs Mentsuyu: Japanese Broth

 Other than these, there is one more broth that has gained popularity in recent years in Japan, and that is “Shiro Dashi (白だし)”.

-Like Mentsuyu, Shiro Dashi is a liquid soup base usually sold in a glass bottle and basically used by diluting with water and other seasonings.
+Like Mentsuyu, Shiro Dashi is a liquid soup base usually sold in a glass bottle and used by diluting with water and other seasonings.

 Shiro Dashi (白だし)

-(Reference pages of this article : Wikipedia めんつゆ, 白だし, Ajitokokoro )
+(Reference Pages: Wikipedia めんつゆ, 白だし, Ajitokokoro )